ducakar/openzone/README.md

 ### `clean-blanks.sh` ###

-Cleans up trailing blanks, duplicated empty lines and missing newlines at the end of file for most files in the source tree.
+Cleans up trailing blanks, duplicated empty lines and missing newlines at the end of files in the source tree.

 ### `count.sh` ###